seattletimes/fire-line/src/story/story3.md

 ## Controversial choice

-Even as it was under way, this fire line was controversial.
+Even as it was under way, this fireline was controversial.

 Millard, a Forest Service wildlife biological technician, usually surveys owl habitat in the Wenatchee River Ranger District.
 She was tasked with advising during the cut to help minimize destruction.